 Your Medical Home Provider will work with us to Prior Authorize treatment.
-If you receive Covered Services from Out-of-Network Providers, it is your responsibility to make sure the Services listed in section 4.4 are Prior Authorized by Providence Health Plan before treatment is received.
+If you receive Covered Services from Out-of-Network Providers, it is your responsibility to make sure the Services are Prior Authorized by Providence Health Plan before treatment is received.